soniah/blog/content/posts/2005-11-26-using-kpkg-to-build-kernels.md

  sudo chown -R root.src linux-source-2.6.123
  sudo ln -s linux-source-2.6.123 linux</pre>

 Use linux-source (or linux-tree?) for Ubuntu; kernel-source comes from Debian, linux-source comes from Ubuntu.
-All the dependencies haven't been changed over yet, though, so if you get warnings about &#8220;uninstalled package kernel-source&#8221; even though linux-source is installed, you can safely ignore them.
+All the dependencies haven't been changed over yet, though, so if you get warnings about "uninstalled package kernel-source" even though linux-source is installed, you can safely ignore them.
 Can sometimes also just download linux-headers-\`uname -r\`

   * check prereqs